jpsheehan/ocaml-edit/README.md

 - [x] Refactor document lines as own module (refactored as `Doctext`)
 - [ ] Refactor entire rendering context (window, renderer, etc) as own module
 - [x] Refactor cursor module to do operations on `cursor_pos` instead.
 May want to declare own module so it is testable?
+- [ ] Lift all SDL references to the outside of the program

 ### Bugs